Best Audio Interface for Beginners (2026): What to Buy and What to Skip

 Focusrite includes Ableton Live Lite + Hitmaker Expansion — usable immediately.
 PreSonus includes Studio One Artist — the best bundled DAW.
 Factor the bundle value into your decision if you do not already own a DAW.
 Check latest Focusrite prices

-See our audio interface buying guide and browse all interfaces with live prices.
+See our audio interface buying guide and browse all interfaces with reference prices.

 Was this guide helpful?